knpuniversity/rest/knpu/project-routing.rst

 That would be sweet!
 And later, we'll talk about how you could do that.
-But for now, things will be a lot easier to understand if we leave the web interface alone, prefix our API URLs with ``/api``, and write separate code to for it.
+But for now, things will be a lot easier to understand if we leave the web interface alone, prefix our API URLs with ``/api``, and write separate code for it.

-This *does* break a rule of REST, because each resource will have 2 different
-URLs: one for the HTML representation and one for the JSON representation.
-In a perfect world, a resource has just *one* URI, and we use a request header to tell the server whether we want the resource in HTML, JSON or any other representation.
+This *does* break a rule of REST, because, philosophically speaking, each resource will have 2 different URLs: one for the HTML representation and one for the JSON representation.
+In a perfect world, a resource has just *one* URI, and we use a request header to tell the server whether we want the resource in HTML, JSON or some other representation.

 But REST has a lot of rules, and yea, we're going to break some.
 I'll show you the "right" way later, and you can decide which you like better.
 Plenty